dailybruin/the-stack/_posts/2021-11-1-dining-halls.md

 Unlike the take-out options, day to day traffic patterns for The Study remain consistently high for lunch and dinner.
 The Study is only open for breakfast on weekdays and traffic significantly increases at around 8 a.m. and tends to peak by 9 a.m.

 ### Other Food Options
-In response to the high wait times across all dining halls, UCLA incorporated food trucks to attempt to reduce wait lines at other dining halls.
+In response to the high wait times across all dining halls, UCLA UCLA brought food trucks that accept swipes to the Hill to attempt to reduce wait lines at other dining locations.
 Food trucks are on location every day from 11 a.m. to 11 p.m., but close between lunch and dinner, from 3 p.m. to 5 p.m.
 (CQ# 9) Additionally, students are able to trade in their meal swipes for ASUCLA restaurant vouchers at their residential hall front desk.
-The Daily Bruin was unable to acquire data about collected meal swipes at food trucks nor ASUCLA restaurant vouchers.
+The Daily Bruin was unable to acquire data about either meal swipes exchanged for food trucks or ASUCLA restaurant vouchers.
 (CQ #10)

 ### About the Data
-UCLA Housing shared dining hall swipe data from September 24, 2021 to October 17, 2021, for the analysis.
-Housing recorded all meal transactions during this time along with their times and locations.
+The Stack obtained meal plan swipe data from UCLA Housing for the period of September 24, 2021 to October 17, 2021.
+The data contained a record of each meal transaction, including the dining location, meal plan type and timestamp.